elopio/docs/source/includes/_uiConventions.md

     min-width: 22em;
   }
 ```
-All styles should be contextual such that styling rules are only directly applied to the immediately relevant component(s), with the ultimate goal always being consistency and maintainability.

-This is seen reflected in the overall structure of the stylesheets -- generally a 1-to-1 between a component and a stylesheet.

-To help ensure this, the following conventions have been employed:

-#### General Conventions

-The full breadth of Less's functionality is permissible.
-As mentioned above, all styles should be contextual and housed within their relevant files (1-to-1 component to stylesheet).
-If you need a Less variable to be accessible during runtime, create a rule set for `body` and with identically named custom properties which have their values as the respective less variables.
-You can then get these values by calling `getComputedStyle` and `getPropertyValue` on `document.body`.

-#### Mixin Conventions

 Use mixins where provided.
 If an identical style is to be applied to multiple elements, that declaration block should probably be abstracted to a mixin.
 Comments should be employed for mixins to help inform the utilization.
 This can be seen in the way (not exhaustive) [typography](https://github.com/AugurProject/augur/blob/master/src/modules/app/less/typography.less) and [borders](https://github.com/AugurProject/augur/blob/master/src/modules/app/less/borders.less) are employed.
 Some notable mixins include:
 - [animations](https://github.com/AugurProject/augur/blob/master/src/modules/app/less/animations.less),